Doctor shopping is defined as seeking multiple treatment providers, either during an illness episode or to obtain prescription medications illegally.

 Drugs commonly sought while doctor shopping include:

-- prescription pain medications (opioids/opiates)
+- prescription pain medications (opioids)

-- painkillers such as oxycodone, oxycontin, hydrocodone, and Vicodin
+- painkillers such as oxycodone, OxyContin, hydrocodone, and Vicodin

 - benzodiazepines such as Xanax